 State of Design.
 The State having jurisdiction over the organization responsible for the type design.

-State of Manufacture.
-The State having jurisdiction over the organization responsible for the final assembly of the aircraft.
+State of Manufacture. † The State having jurisdiction over the organization responsible for the final assembly of the aircraft, engine or propeller.

+State of Manufacture.†† The State having jurisdiction over the organization responsible for the final assembly of the aircraft, remote pilot station, engine or propeller.

+State of Registry.
+The State on whose register the aircraft is entered.

+Note.— In the case of the registration of aircraft of an international operating agency on other than a national basis, the States constituting the agency are jointly and severally bound to assume the obligations which, under the Chicago Convention, attach to a State of Registry.
+See, in this regard, the Council Resolution of 14 December 1967 on Nationality and Registration of Aircraft Operated by International Operating Agencies which can be found in the Policy and Guidance Material on the Economic Regulation of International Air Transport (Doc 9587).

 State of the Operator.
 The State in which the operator’s principal place of business is located or, if there is no such place of business, the operator’s permanent residence.

 State safety programme (SSP).
-An integrated set of regulations and activities aimed at improving safety.
+An integrated set of laws, regulations, policies, objectives, processes, procedures and activities aimed at managing safety, at the State level.

 Surveillance.
 The State activities through which the State proactively verifies through inspections and audits that aviation licence, certificate, authorization or approval holders continue to meet the established requirements and function at the level of competency and safety required by the State.